 Accommodation on Thung Wua Laen Beach

 There are plenty of resorts along the beach, some better than others.
-If you are after a luxury accommodation, have a look at Nana Beach resort.
-The food at their restaurant which is open to the pubic, although not the cheapest, was some of the best we had in Thailand.
+If you are after a luxury accommodation, have a look at the Nana Beach resort.
+The food at their restaurant which is open to the public, although not the cheapest, was some of the best we had in Thailand.
 They must have a very talented chef.

 If you are on a budget like us, check out Tawan Resort.
 The bungalows are very close to the beach, comfortable, with AC and outdoor terrace with a couple of chairs and a table.
 The staff are very friendly and helpful.
 Even though there is a restaurant at the front of the resort, it was closed during our stay.
 Apparently the restaurant opens during busier times such as weekends.

 Best time to stay on Thung Wua Laen Beach

 If you want peace and quite, book a bungalow during the week days.
 It’s the quietest time, the beach is practically empty.
 We really enjoyed trotting down to the beach from our bungalow or riding a scooter along the beach with only a few cars passing by.